sbhark/SMServerMonitoring/README.md

 RoadMap
 ==================
 Assuming that I have time to continuously work on this application this is what I plan to do:
-1) Improve codebase and have a suite of unit and integration tests.
+1) Additional third party API integrations for sending out alerts.
-2) Additional third party API integrations for sending out alerts.
+2) I think this monitoring system can be easily expanded so that each monitoring server can also talk with other servers.
+Or the master server can send other commands to be executed which means that well its up to your imagination :)

 Questions / Feedback
 ==================